DarrenJParker/Timema_Sex_Biased_Gene_Exp/README.md

     * divergence_and_change_in_SB.R

-_Using virgin females to independently verify sex-biased genes in whole-body samples_
+_Using female virgin whole-body samples to independently verify sex-biased genes_

 * Use virgin female whole-body samples to call sex-biased genes
 	* Sex_bias_edgeR_withVIfemales.R